MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/decide-between-using-local-server-workspace.md

 You can change the location of your workspace from server to local or from local to server whenever you need to.
 For more information, see [Create and work with workspaces](create-work-workspaces.md).

-## When to use a local workspace
+## Use a local workspace

-Use a local workspace if there isn't a reliable connection between your computer and the server you're connected to, and there will be less than 100,000 items in the workspace.
+Use a local workspace if there isn't a reliable connection between your computer and the server you're connected to, and when there will be fewer than 100,000 items in the workspace.
 You might also prefer a local workspace if you don't work as part of a team, and you prefer working with the file system in a manner similar to Git.

 - Using local workspaces makes [check-out locks](understand-lock-types.md) unenforceable.